About Our Religious School

 Religious school at Temple Sholom in Monticello for children ages 6 to 13 starts in September.
 Classes are held after school and will be customized to the needs of the children.
 Instruction includes beginner prayerbook Hebrew, blessings and prayers for bar mitzvah, and introduction to Jewish holidays, history, and culture.

-PDF Registration Forms Can Be Downloaded or Printed: (forms being updated and will be available soon)
+PDF Registration Form Can Be Downloaded and Printed: